-View Holiday Accommodation in Snowdonia and the Snowdonia National Park.
-We offer a vast variety of accommodations for holidays in seafront and countryside locations for relaxing and rejuvenating.
-Whether you're looking for short breaks or holidays for relaxation or action, you cannot be disappointed with this region of Wales, its accommodation is first class.
-Snowdonia is not just mountains; the coastal areas are popular too, so if you prefer waves and seawater instead of tumbling rivers, where Snowdonia touches the coast you will find enchanting fishing villages like Aberdovey, ports, and harbours like Barmouth, from where you can go sailing or book fishing trips, the coastal areas also boast many superb beaches and coves to explore and relax on.
+We offer a vast variety of Snowdonia holiday accommodations for holidays in seafront and countryside locations for relaxing and rejuvenating in the Snowdonia National Park and by the beach.
+Whether you're looking for short breaks or holidays with adventure in mind, you cannot be disappointed with this Welsh region, its luxury hotels and country house hotels are both superb and affordable, bed and breakfasts and guesthouses offer exceptional value for money, holiday cottages and self-catering accommodation come in many varieties from farmhouse cottages, seafront apartments, mountain cottages to holiday houses with swimming pools and hot tubs.
+Caravan parks with holiday lodges, glamping tents, pods and Yurts, cliff top campsites with touring pitches and coastal camping sites with sea views, all the accommodation is first class.
+Snowdonia is not just mountains; the coastal areas are popular too, so if you prefer waves and seawater instead of tumbling rivers, where Snowdonia touches the coast you will find enchanting fishing villages like Aberdovey, holiday resorts like Harlech, Porthmadog, Pwllheli, Aberdaron and Abersoch, ports, and harbours like Barmouth and Caernarfon from where you can go sailing or book fishing trips, the coastal areas also boast many superb sandy beaches and coves to explore and relax on.
 Search our superb choice of Snowdonia places to stay and book with confidence.

 Dividing Snowdonia from the Isle of Anglesey is The Menai Strait; this stretch of tidal water also offers excellent facilities for many water sports.
 With the abundance of rivers, the area allows great fishing, with the chance to catch wild salmon, brown trout, graylings etc. There are many fishing trips available along the coast with the opportunity for some excellent wreck fishing.
-So, with so many opportunities for adventure and exploration.
+North Wales has many opportunities for adventure and exploration.

 When most people think of holidaying in Wales, Snowdonia is perhaps one of the first places that come to mind.
-The epic Snowdonia National Park, the first to be designated in Wales back in 1951, covers an awesome area of 823 square miles, encompassing everything from majestic mountains, rugged cliffs and stunning beaches to rolling hills and gentle valleys.
+The epic Snowdonia National Park, the first to be designated in Wales back in 1951, covers an awesome area of 823 square miles, encompassing everything from majestic mountains, rugged cliffs, exciting days at Surf Snowdonia and stunning beaches to rolling hills and gentle valleys.
 With so much to see and do in Snowdonia, every holiday here is guaranteed to be packed full of fabulous experiences and incredible memories.

 Dominating the region and visible for miles around, Mount Snowdon is, of course, on everyone’s bucket list.
 The Llanberis Path is the most popular, and the easiest, of the six main paths up to the summit of Snowdon, and each year, thousands of visitors make the three-hour climb, with many choosing to take a more relaxing option for the downhill part, using the Snowdon Mountain Railway.
 Whilst Snowdon itself may be the focal point of many walking holidays, the National Park offers so many more excellent walking trails, to suit all levels of fitness and ability.